j-shafeeqa/Shoora-UAE-Hackathon-Round1/README.md

 Today’s legal landscape is fragmented.
 Valuable legal resources are:
 - **Scattered Across Multiple Platforms:** Legal materials from the Judicial Training Institute, UAE legislation, and case law are dispersed, making it hard to pinpoint what you need.
 - **Difficult to Search:** Traditional searches yield overwhelming results—imagine sifting through 1.2 million entries just to find one case study.
-- **Not User-Friendly:** Without a centralized system, legal professionals and trainees struggle to access and utilize crucial information.
+- **Not User-Friendly:** Without a centralized system, legal professionals and trainees struggle to access and utilize crucial legal information.

 ## Our Solution